Sheriff (United States): Nebraska

 All Nebraska counties have sheriff's offices responsible for general law-enforcement functions in areas other than those covered by local city police departments.
 Sheriff's deputies in Nebraska are certified by the state law-enforcement commission and have full arrest powers.

 Nevada

-There are 17 sheriff's offices in Nevada, and two of them are unique, as the Carson City Sheriff's Office is a result of the 1967 merger of the old Carson City Police Department and the Ormsby County Sheriff's Department, as well as the Las Vegas Metropolitan Police Department which is the result of the 1973 merger of the Clark County Sheriff's Office and the old Las Vegas Police Department.
+There are 17 sheriff's offices in Nevada, and two of them are unique: the Carson City Sheriff's Office was formed in 1967 from the merger of the Carson City Police Department and the Ormsby County Sheriff's Office, and the Las Vegas Metropolitan Police Department was formed in 1973 from the merger of the Clark County Sheriff's Office and the Las Vegas Police Department.

 New Hampshire

 The New Hampshire position of High Sheriff dates back to pre-Revolutionary War days.
 Since 1840, there have been 10 counties in the state, each with a High Sheriff.
 These sheriffs and their deputies are the highest ranking and most powerful uniformed law-enforcement officers in the state.
 The state constitution gives the sheriff of each county full law-enforcement authority throughout the county.
 In 1911, this authority was expanded by the state legislature to include the entire state.
 Sheriffs are elected to two-year terms without term limits.
 The sheriff is responsible for civil process, transport of prisoners, and criminal and civil warrants.
 Patrol services are not performed in every county, but sheriffs and the state police have contractual dedicated patrol or traffic enforcement only agreements with some towns.
 Most county sheriff's offices provide dispatch service for many of the county's communities.
 Sheriffs are also responsible for the security in all the county courthouses throughout the state.
 Finally, sheriffs are responsible for the prisoners in the local district courts throughout the state.